Rubber Johnny

-Rubber Johnny is a 2005 British experimental short film/music video written, directed, and produced by Chris Cunningham.
+Rubber Johnny is a 2005 British experimental short film/music video written, directed and produced by Chris Cunningham.
+It also features music by Aphex Twin.

 Plot

 The film, entirely presented in infrared vision, begins with an out-of-focus closeup of Johnny (played by Cunningham) babbling incomprehensibly while being interviewed by an unseen man.
 At one point, Johnny mumbles the word "ma-ma" twice, after which the man asks if he wants his mother to come in.
 This causes Johnny to start breathing erratically and lose control, so the man gives Johnny a sedative injection to calm him down.

 The video cuts to a fluorescent light turning on, a mouse crawling over a press-sticker credits list, followed by the title, "Rubber Johnny", which is shown written on a condom in a backwards-playing shot of it being pulled off a penis.

 Johnny sits recumbent in his wheelchair with his oversized head hanging over the back of it.
 He starts dancing to the Aphex Twin track "Afx237 v.7" while his chihuahua watches.
 His dancing involves him performing balancing tricks with his wheelchair and deflecting light beams with his hands.
 A door opens and Johnny is interrupted by an aggressive male voice.
 During this, Johnny is sitting upright in the wheelchair.
 The voice yells at him indistinctly, a slap to Johnny's face is implied, and the door is slammed shut.

 Johnny snorts a large line of cocaine.
-He screams in the dark and then hides behind a door, avoiding white light beams.
+He screams in the dark and hides behind a door, avoiding white light beams.
 Johnny's face smashes repeatedly into a glass surface, and each time chunks of his face articulate the vocals in the song.
 He is interrupted a second time by the voice, after which Johnny once again reclines back in his wheelchair and babbles at his chihuahua.

 The credits roll over a night scene of a train passing in the distance.

 Production

-Shot on DV night-vision, the film was made in Cunningham's own time as a home movie of sorts, and took three and half years of weekends to complete.
+Shot on DV night-vision, the film was made in Cunningham's own time as a home movie of sorts.
+After filming began in 2002, Rubber Johnny took three and half years of weekends to complete.

 Cunningham explained that the effect of an exploding head was made using "just a tangerine and Plasticine with a banger inside it".
 He created some effects in his own kitchen instead of relying on CGI.